 In enrollment for this course, students from the MA Asian Studies 60 EC have priority.
 A limited number of places is available for students of the MA International Relations.
-Students who are interested in taking this course, but who are not from the mentioned master programmes are requested to contact their co-ordinator of studies.
-MA International Studies students should contact their Coordinator of Studies, Drs.
+Students who are interested in taking this course, but who are not from the mentioned master programmes are requested to contact their educationa co-ordinator.
+MA International Studies students should contact their Study adviser, Drs.
 E.J.
-Walstra for information on the enrollment procedure and first read the instructions below under registration carefully.
+Walstra, for information on the enrollment procedure and first read the instructions below under registration carefully.

 When and how does culture become a form of resistance?
 The attempts of states, colonial and postcolonial to embrace modernity and development have been complicit in fostering homogeneous, imagined or selective forms of culture.
 From the colonial policing of the cultural field to the recreation of glorious pasts by building cities and dams, colonial and modern states have bred discontent among their subjects and citizens.
 Resistance to this project has emerged in the cultural field through counter cultural production as well as in protest movements and political engagement of members of subjugated cultures.

 This course brings together multiple disciplinary, theoretical and material approaches to explore how notions of culture and that of resistance interact in colonial and postcolonial contexts.
 Taking examples essentially from South Asia it will discuss cultural forms such as Dalit literature, institutions such as the museum, and interventions and theorisations that have emerged across transnational contexts during and after colonial rule.